-We know you might be new to the idea of a CSA, and while we tried to give you as much information as possible about One Acre Farm, you probably have more questions.
-Hopefully this page will help, but if not, don't hesitate to contact us and we'll answer any questions you have.
+We know you might be new to the idea of a CSA, and you probably have questions.
+Here are some of our most frequently asked questions with helpful answers.
+If you still have questions, please do not hesitate to ask us by emailing firstname.lastname@example.org.
 Hope to see you on the farm this year!

 What is a CSA?

-A CSA, or Community Supported Agriculture, provides you the ability to receive high quality, fresh produce grown locally.
-When you buy into our CSA, you are purchasing a share of vegetables from One Acre Farm for a year.
-By paying for the entire season upfront (or with a payment plan), it allows Farmer Mike to plan ahead for the new season and ensure we’re growing the right amount of vegetables for everyone involved.
+A CSA, or Community Supported Agriculture, is a great way to eat seasonal food with a close connection to the farm growing the food.
+CSAs provide you the ability to receive high quality, extremely fresh produce grown locally.
+When you enroll in our CSA, you are purchasing a share of vegetables from One Acre Farm for a season.

 Is One Acre Farm really only one acre?